emad566/laravel-trait-controller/README.md

 If you find this package useful, please consider giving it a ⭐ on GitHub!

-For support, please open an issue on GitHub or contact emadsoliman@example.com.
+For support, please open an issue on GitHub.